James-Burch/PP4-Django-Project/README.md

 ![Image to show the home page](static/images/homepage.png)
 ### Booking Page
 - The booking page has a login_required attached to the views.py file to ensure that it can only display when an authenticated user is logged in, otherwise the user will be met with the signin page before being able to access the booking page.
-- Once the user is signed in then the booking page is displayed, the user is then met with a nice image of the course with a small image with initial information about member and visitor booking.
+- Once the user is signed in then the booking page is displayed, the user is then met with a nice image of the course with initial information about member and visitor booking.
 - Below this, there is a booking form to be filled out alongisde booking instructions and 'your information' this just displays the signed in users account name as they do not require any other information to create an account for the purpose of this project.
 The booking form only requires the user to select a date and time to submit.
 ![Image to show booking form page when logged in](static/images/bookingform.png) The above image shows the booking page when a user is logged in